ProfessorKazarinoff/jupyterhub-engr101/docs/docs/extra_configuration.md

 In this section we added a few extra configuration options to the ```jupyterhub_config.py``` file.
 A few extra configuration options we included were to limit the number of servers that can run at the same time and limit the amount of servers that can spawn at the same time.

 We also added a ```cull_idle_servers.py``` script to the server which will shut down idle servers if a student has not used them in a while.
-This involved copying the script to the users home directory, then copying it over to the ```/srv/jupyterhub/``` directory and modifying permissions.
+This involved copying the script locally from GitHub, then uploading the script on the server in the ```/etc/jupyterhub/``` directory.
+The ```jupyterhub_config.py``` file has to be modified so that ```sys``` is imported and the ```cull_idle_servers.py``` script runs and a JupyterHub service

 Finally we uploaded the modified ```jupyterhubconfig.py``` configuration file and restarted JupyterHub.

 ## Additional Extras

-That's it for the main JupyterHub deployment.
+That's it for the main JupyterHub deployment!
 The next section is about periodic maintenance.
-After running JupyterHub for two quarters there are a couple lessons learned.
+After running JupyterHub for two quarters there are a couple lessons learned server regarding maintenance.

 <br>